SJT-Computer-Club/SJTPocketMineMapTools/README.md

  - Currently anyone can define regions, this should be permission controlled.
  - Currently when requesting a permit, it is allocated immediately (if noone else has a permit for that region).
 Need to implement a permission layer so that permits are approved / declined by an admin.
- - Currently there are some hard coded config values, specific to the SJT project.
-Break these out into yaml.
+ - ~~Currently there are some hard coded config values, specific to the SJT project.
+Break these out into yaml.~~ Done in development branch, will be in next release.

 License